Browse Templates Explore the Product Try It Free

 So what options do you have?

 Communicate with other employees.
 Frequent communication with other employees will help you fend away boredom and loneliness.
-Reach out to people in your team through video chat via apps like Meet and Slack, a hosted phone system, or whatever other systems your company uses for communication.
+Reach out to people in your team through video chat via apps like Meet and Slack, a hosted phone system, a cloud based phone system, or whatever other systems your company uses for communication.

 If you’re working from home, you’re not working from the moon.
 It’s not forbidden to interact with other people during the day, even if you're not colleagues.